Favetti/hadesbotty/README.md

 # Hades's Star Tech Bot

+This is a work in progress, and made more for learning purposes than any real big utility...

-This is a Discord Bot born to treat data on reserch Technology for the mobile game Hades's Star.
+This Discord bot stores data on reserch Technology for the mobile game Hades's Star.

-Main Commands:
+Commands are:

+settech
-settech : Sets the tech level for a specified tech
+  - Sets the tech level for a specified tech

+setalltech
-setalltech : Sets the level for a whole group of techs
+  - Sets the level for a whole group of techs

+gettech
-gettech : Tells all tech for the user or a specified user-target
+  - Tells all tech for the user or a specified user-target

+searchtech
-searchtech : Tells the user and level for everyone that has a specified tech
+  - Tells the user and level for everyone that has a specified tech

+techlevel
-techscore : Calculates a Tech Score for each user, based on current-tech-level cost
+  - Calculates a Tech Level for each user, based on current-tech-level cost

-time : sets and tells Local Time for any/all guild members

 ===============================================================================

-# This is build upon the Idiots Guide Bot
+# This is built on the Idiots Guide Bot
 https://github.com/An-Idiots-Guide/guidebot.git

 Thank you for your guide, it's great!